petersieg/emulator-sun2-old/README.md

 # emulator-sun-2
 Emulator for Sun-2 workstation

+This is the work of: Brad Parker <brad@heeltoe.com>

+This is the old release using SDL1 and no 3c400 BPF code found with wayback machineat:

 This is a emulator for the Sun Sun-2 Workstation.
 It's designed to boot SunOS and emulate the display and keyboard found on an original Sun-2 worksation.